 The Playbook program is keeping Sue and her team busy, so they are not currently accepting new clients at the time of writing.

-Brian Herriot is a hospital operations leader and CEO of ReadyList, Inc. The ReadyList mobile app's smart and integrated electronic checklists guarantee patient rooms and ORs are 100% ready, so clinicians are fully equipped to provide better care.
+Brian Herriot is a hospital operations leader and Co-Founder of ReadyList, Inc. The ReadyList mobile app's smart and integrated electronic checklists guarantee patient rooms and OR's are 100% ready, so clinicians are fully equipped to provide better care.